ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/02/meme.jpg)

 Git version control system has an awesome command available to the developers – cherry pick.
 It allows you to take a single commit and copy it to another branch.
-For example, provided a feature ready in “develop” branch, we can pull it to “testing” or “release” branch, commit by commit.
+For example, provided a feature ready in "develop" branch, we can pull it to "testing" or "release" branch, commit by commit.

 ![](/static/img/2017/02/27.png)

-Please note that one does not simply merge simply merge “develop” branch to “testing”, because in this case all the other features will get merged as well for no reason, and it will force the tester to start testing from scratch, so all current testing effort will be lost.
+Please note that one does not simply merge simply merge "develop" branch to "testing", because in this case all the other features will get merged as well for no reason, and it will force the tester to start testing from scratch, so all current testing effort will be lost.

 ![](/static/img/2017/02/28.png)

-So, we must cherry pick a single feature to the “testing” branch.
+So, we must cherry pick a single feature to the "testing" branch.

 ![](/static/img/2017/02/29.png)

 And now let me explain you the dark part of this process.
 Please note that every single cherry pick may (and probably will) result in code conflicts.
-Because “Board” implementation can be completely different, whether we should have “House” implemented or not.
+Because "Board" implementation can be completely different, whether we should have "House" implemented or not.

 ![](/static/img/2017/02/30.png)

-And although we have “House” unmerged, we still need to retest the release, because “Board” may impact the other features unexpectedly.
+And although we have "House" unmerged, we still need to retest the release, because "Board" may impact the other features unexpectedly.

 So, cherry-pick is a very bad practice and you should avoid using it if possible.
 To avoid it, please coordinate the delivery plan with your clients in advance and explain them how certain business decisions might impact the development costs and schedule.